Seagate/cortx/doc/Description of config.ini.rst

 The purpose of the config.ini file is to provide configuration details about the CORTX cluster.
 It is required for the cluster's installation.

 The config.ini file contains several sections.
 All sections are mandatory.
-Each section has several keys - value pairs, some of which are mandatory and some are optional.
+Each section has several keys-value pairs, some of which are mandatory and some are optional.

 For the formatting guidelines of the INI file, refer https://www.nongnu.org/chmspec/latest/INI.html.